rcore-os-infohub/ossoc2020-huiwy-daily/README.md

 ## <span id="6"> Day 6 </span>
 - my Manjaro and Ubuntu on portable ssd died, plan to buy a new pc for developing

+## <span id="7"> Day 7 </span>
+- I have not received my new pc, hard.
+Do a little rust programming.
+Work more other topics so I can spend more time on rCore later